ant-design/ant-design-pro-site/docs/deploy.en-US.md

 ### use Spring Boot

-Spring Boot is the most used java framework, and it can be integrated with Ant Design Pro in just a few simple steps.
+Spring Boot is the most used java framework, and it can be integrated with Ant Design Pro in just a few easy steps.

 first run build script